What you should know to really understand the Node.js Event Loop

 Let me cover the (my) most popular misunderstandings.

-Misconception 1: The event loop runs in a separate thread in the user code
+Misconception 1: The event loop runs in a separate thread than the user code

 Misconception 2: Everything that’s asynchronous is handled by a thread pool